 Block/Whitelist Chrome Extensions using Intune

 Allowing users to install extensions in browsers can pose a security risk.
-Users may unknowingly Install a malicious extension, which could cause Issues.
+Users may unknowingly Install a malicious extension, which could cause issues.
 Therefore, as Intune administrators, we should control the extensions allowed to be installed by end users.

-Step 1 – Find the Extension ID that you want to Whitelist
+Step 1: Find the Extension ID that you want to Whitelist

-• Launch the Google Chrome browser.
+• Launch Google Chrome browser.

 • Go to Google Webstore.

-• Search for the Extension that you want to whitelist, and then from the address bar of the browser, you can copy its Extension ID.
+• Search for the extension that you want to whitelist, and then from the address bar of the browser, you can copy its Extension ID.

 Find the Extension ID that you want to Whitelist